jagheterfredrik/meb-preheat/README.md

 Lots of general information available from [NHTSA](https://static.nhtsa.gov/odi/tsbs/2021/MC-10186407-0001.pdf).

 ## The J533 (gateway) method
 The folks over at OBD11 has figured out a way to heat the battery using a UDS output test through the gateway to the battery module (J840, module 8C).
-This requires you to heat the battery for 5 minutes while stationary with your hood open.
+This allows you to heat the battery for 5 minutes but requires your hood to be opened before being accepted.
 This is cool but not very practical for the purpose of preheating before DC fast charging while travelling.
 The output test can be re-run but the gateway firewall will lock you out after driving 200km.

 ## The Z132 (heater) method
 Current hypothesis is to man-in-the-middle the LIN communication between the J840 and the Z132 heater, turning the heater on.